Aylmer Resource Centre, 16 Talbot Street East

 Settlement Services helps newcomers transition to life in Canada.
 The initial couple of years in a new country can be overwhelming.
 We can provide the support and cultural understanding to make it easier for the newcomer to access information and services.

-Information & Referral – Provide information on Permanent Residency, Citizenship, Work and Visitor Records to newcomers wishing to settle in Canada.
+Information & Referral – Orientation to Ontario, referral to community services.
+Provide information on Permanent Residency, Citizenship, Work and Visitor Records to newcomers wishing to settle in Canada.
 We can help you find appropriate information about Child Tax Benefits, health, Social Insurance Numbers, Driver licencing and other governmental services.

 Family Support – Connecting newcomer families and individuals with appropriate religious, cultural, legal and other local services.

 Interpretation – Assist newcomers by interpreting oral or written communication to make information and services more accessible to the English learner and/or low literacy newcomer.

 Education – Collaborate with schools to encourage and promote education of both children and adults wishing to continue their education.
 Partner with schools for inclusive school environments where newcomer children and youth can thrive without losing their ethnic identity.